 Kathrine J. Gutierrez

-Dr. Gutierrez overarching research focus is in educational leadership and matters of school leadership, schools as organizations – organizational theory, and ethical, authentic school leadership.
-Her sub-areas of growing research interests are (a) women and educational leadership, (b) school community relations, school climate and culture, and (c) work-life matters specific to understanding faculty work-life dynamics.
+Dr. Gutierrez’s overarching research and scholarly activities has spanned topics of educational leadership and matters of school leadership, schools as organizations – organizational theory, and ethical, authentic leadership.
+Her sub-areas of growing research interests are in school community relations, school climate and culture; women and educational leadership; and work-life matters specific to understanding faculty work-life dynamics.

-Service activities: Involved in numerous university, department and college-level committees, and national associations/organizations such as University Council for Educational Administration (UCEA), American Educational Research Association (AERA), Centre for the Study of Leadership & Ethics of UCEA, Work & Family Researchers Network (WFRN), New DEEL (Democratic Ethical Educational Leadership), The National Association of Holmes Scholars Alumni (NAHSA) past board member; served as reviewer for several journals such as: NASSP Bulletin, Journal of School Leadership (JSL), Journal of Research in Rural Education (JRRE), Higher Education in Review (HER).
+Service activities: Involved in numerous university, department and college-level committees, and national associations/organizations, such as: she is currently a University Council for Educational Administration (UCEA) Jackson Scholar Mentor; she has served as secretary of AERA SIG School Community, Climate, and Culture (SC3); and service to the National Association of Holmes Scholars Alumni (NAHSA) as a past board member.
+Served as reviewer for several journals such as: NASSP Bulletin, Journal of School Leadership (JSL), Journal of Research in Rural Education (JRRE), Higher Education in Review (HER).